Language-Research-Technology/ldaca-documentation/content/getting-started/available-portals/index.md

 <br>

-This page lists and links to the portals currently available, together with the collections contained in each.
+This page lists, and links to, the portals currently available, together with the collections contained in each.
 As additional collections and portals are added, these will be documented below.

 <br>